ThatCakeID/os-thm-android/README.md

  ### How to implement os-thm to your app?

- (Note: for sketchware developers, you might want to use [os-thm-sketchware](https://github.com/ThatCakeID/os-thm-sketchware))
+ (Note: for sketchware users, you might want to use [os-thm-sketchware](https://github.com/ThatCakeID/os-thm-sketchware))

   - Add Jitpack repositories to your root build.gradle
     ```